XenoWarrior/FileServer/README.md

 Note: this service is not optimised yet.
 You will see a lot of warnings!

 ## Deployment
 After building the client-side web app, drop the output files from the `dist` folder into your webserver.
+Then start the server with `npm run start`.

 When deploying to a public server, consider using a persistent Docker container.
 Just like the webpack dev server, your configuration must proxy `/api/v1/*` to the server or you'll hit a 404 error.